Remiscan/colori/README.md

 * * *

-**colori**'s main functions are:
+**colori**'s capabilities are:

-  - **color conversion**: supported formats are RGB (hexadecimal or functional), HSL, HWB, LAB and LCH.
+  - **color conversion**: supported CSS formats are RGB (hexadecimal or functional), HSL, HWB, LAB, LCH and the color() function (+ OKLAB and OKLCH, but their syntax may change).
 Convert any color from any of these formats to any other with ease.
-  - **color manipulation**:
-    - blend colors together...
-    - ...or unblend them!
+  - **color blending**: overlay multiple colors over each other and compute the resulting visible color with alpha blending.
+Colors can also be *un*blended.
-    - calculate the contrast between two colors
+  - **contrast computing**: calculate the contrast between two colors.
+Automatically modify a color to improve its contrast with another.
+  - **gradients**: create beautiful gradients in any supported color space, avoiding the *desaturated zone* of native CSS gradients.
-    - automatically improve the contrast between two colors
+  - **and more**: clamp a color to a color space, compute the distance between two colors...
-    - make beautiful gradients
-    - etc.

 [Check out the wiki](https://github.com/Remiscan/colori/wiki) to discover all of **colori**'s capabilities!